Variational Transformer: A Framework Beyond the Trade-off between Accuracy and Diversity for Image Captioning

-As shown in Figure~\ref{fig2.a}, we counted different object groups with “person” involved in the training set and illustrate the top 300 groups’ frequency.
-It behaves as a long-tailed distribution, which means, we could embed the major information for one object appeared in different scenes with a feasible kernel number.
-But the selection of each kernel should rely on the semantic level (dimension level) instead of the object level (one kernel for one object).
-Therefore, we designed a novel GMM selection principal that can automatically match the object and its latent representation in different scenes using a simple learnable parameter $g_{\varphi}$.
+To solve this problem, we designed a novel GMM selection principal that can automatically match the object and its latent representation in different scenes using a simple learnable parameter $g_{\varphi}$.
 In specific, we choose the kernel for each dimension of $z$ according to the prior kernel probability $\omega{\rm =}{\rm softmax}(g_{\varphi})$.
 Technically, each dimension of $z$ will get a chance to fit the corresponding part of information into each kernel without force of mixture.

-Given the auto-selection principle in Figure~\ref{fig2.b}, we follow the upper bound in \cite{Hershey2007Approximating} and make some slight modifications to turn it trainable end-to-end.
+Given the auto-selection principle in Figure~\ref{fig2}, we follow the upper bound in \cite{Hershey2007Approximating} and make some slight modifications to turn it trainable end-to-end.
 Firstly, we consider $p$ and $q$ to be GMMs that have the same number of components $K$.
 The marginal densities of $x \in \mathbb{R}^d$ under $p$ and $q$ can be expressed as Equation~\ref{eq4}.